20 Calisthenics Moves For You To Unlock

 Skill:

-The ultimate test of pull-up strength, the one arm pull-up involves pulling your chin over the bar from a dead-hang with just one arm.
+The ultimate test of pull-up strength, the one-arm pull-up involves pulling your chin over the bar from a dead hang using just one arm.

-It is considered easier with an underhand grip (chin-up) and more difficult with the overhand grip (pull-up).
+It’s typically easier with an underhand grip (chin-up) and more difficult with an overhand grip (pull-up).

 18. Planche